Do you break out in a sweat just thinking about choosing brand colors?

-The best way to harness the power of color is to use colors that support and reinforce your message.
+The best way to harness the power of color in your marketing is to use colors that support and reinforce your brand.

 You’re in luck.
 The internet is full of free tools that will help you to find colors that look great together.
 Here are my favorites:

 Read on for my favorite resources to find the best brand color palette for you.

 1. First, understand the meaning of color in your culture